Meet Skipper: An AI Captain for Your Whole Account

 Most traders find themselves stuck in the middle—knowing what strategies they want to execute, but lacking the tools to automate them effectively.
 This is where DipSkip changes the game.

-Meet DipScript: Plain English Trading Logic
+Meet DipScript: Simple, Readable Trading Logic

 Here's a real example of a DipScript strategy: